75 UK returnees to be traced in Karnataka: Minister | Health

 75 UK returnees to be traced in Karnataka: Minister

 Efforts are on to trace 75 people who have travelled to Karnataka from the UK with authorities hopeful of locating them soon, state Health Minister K Sudhakar said on Friday.
-The number of returnees from the UK who have tested positive for the new strain of coronavirus prevalent in the European nation remained at seven and results of genomic sequencing of 31 others was awaited, he told reporters here.
+The number of returnees from the UK who have tested positive for the new strain of coronavirus prevalent in the European nation remained at seven, he told reporters here.

 ''We are yet to trace 75 people who travelled from the UK... some foreign nationals are also there who might not have local contact numbers, their details have been collected from immigration department,'' Sudhakar said.
 He said the Home Department has assured all would soon be traced so that they can be tested.